ROUND DANCING — CHOREOGRAPHED BALLROOM

 ss; (qqqq;)

 "Ocho" means "eight," and the lady traces a figure-8 on the floor with two fanning foot movements.
-Starting in banjo or closed position, the man swivels 1/8 RF on his left foot leading the lady to step forward R outside the man fanning the left leg CW and turning 1/2 RF to a loose semi-closed position.
+Starting in banjo or closed position, trail feet free, the man swivels 1/8 RF on his left foot leading the lady to step forward R outside the man fanning the left leg CW in a small circle and turning 1/2 RF to a loose semi-closed position.
 Then he swivels 1/8 LF and leads her to step fwd L fanning the right leg CCW and turning 1/2 LF to closed position.
-The man swivels slow, -, and slow, -; The woman does a step, fan, step, fan;
+The man swivels slow, -, slow, -; The woman does a step, fan, step, fan, tracing a figure-8 on the floor.

 s

-In banjo position, step forward R with left-side lead checking (woman bk L swiveling RF to SCP with a small ronde of her R leg), -, In Fenestra by the Moores, part A begins with a forward step to banjo position facing line and wall, twisty vine four, reverse ocho;; to a leg sweep; and closed wing;
+In banjo position, step forward R with left-side lead checking (lady bk L swiveling RF to SCP with a small ronde of her R leg), -,

 3 Slow Ocho